mohammadrony/cloud/deployments/2-ec2-codepipeline.md

-# AWS Complete pipeline for Node and MySQL application
+# EC2 and CodePipeline for Node and MySQL

 ## Create public EC2 instance and copy db.sql instance